thevilledev/ez-docker-vertcoin/README.md

 Includes Docker configuration for building & running GRS node in Docker.
 No need to install any extra build tools into your OS.

+Compressed Docker image size is about 100 MB.

 # Prequisites

 Build requires multi-stage support from Docker, so version >= 17.05 is required.